dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 For Reliability to be satisfied, sufficiently many copies of `m` must be persisted prior to delivery by any honest party, to guarantee availability against a threshold F of failures.
 There is a very effective way to spread messages reliably while incorporating causality information.
 Message digests are echoed by all parties.
 When 2F+1 echoes are collected, a message can be delivered.
 The details of the echo protocol implementation are omitted here.
-We remark that echo protocols can be streamlined, resulting in high utilization and throughout (see [Narwal](..)).
+We remark that echo protocols can be streamlined, resulting in high utilization and throughout (see [Narwhal](..)).

 ## Fin: BFT Consensus Using Trans DAG